|12830 S. Redwood Road

 In a trial, the Court will hear the evidence presented by both sides, then decide whether you are guilty or not guilty.
 Since the prosecution has the burden of proof to prove their case beyond a reasonable doubt, they have the first opportunity to speak to the court.
 This is called an opening statement.
 After the prosecution has made its opening statement, the defense has the option to make their opening statement or wait until the beginning of their turn to present evidence and witnesses.

-The opening statement is an opportunity to briefly describe the types of evidence and what you hope the evidence will mean to the Court.
+The opening statement is an opportunity to briefly describe the types of evidence and what you hope the evidence will show to the Court.
 Neither side is required to make an opening statement.

 After the opening statements, the prosecution presents its case.
 The prosecutor will offer evidence to prove that a crime was committed and that you committed the crime.
+You will be given an opportunity to cross examine the City's witnesses.
 After the prosecution is done you will have the opportunity to present your side of the story.
+Your witness may be cross examined by the City's prosecutor.
 Either side may present testimony by witnesses or submit documents, subject to the Utah Rules of Evidence and the Utah Rules of Criminal Procedure.
+Affidavits from persons not appearing at the trial are not allowed.

 After you finish presenting your side of the story, then both sides will have the opportunity to rebut the other side.
 This is done by presenting additional testimony or evidence.
 Again, the prosecutor goes first, then you will have a chance to speak.
 After each side is done, closing arguments are made.